Brad Pitt And Kate Hudson’s Alleged Romance Confirmed?

 Brad Pitt and Kate Hudson have been facing allegations of a secret romance since the end of last year, months after Pitt’s former partner, Angelina Jolie, filed for divorce, but are they really dating?

-As Brad Pitt and his rumored new flame remain silent in regard to the rumored romance between them, a report claims the alleged couple has reportedly confirmed their romance with friends.
+As Brad Pitt and his rumored new flame remain silent regarding the rumored romance between them, a report claims the alleged couple has reportedly confirmed their romance with friends.

 According to a report by Yahoo 7 Be, Kate Hudson was allegedly caught gushing to friends about the 53-year-old actor as she attended two different Golden Globes afterparties earlier this month.
 While there doesn’t appear to be any solid evidence of the reported confirmation, the outlet claimed that Woman’s Day magazine had suggested that Hudson told one group of friends that she and Brad Pitt have spent time with one another on “several occasions” since his split from Jolie.

 Although Brad Pitt did appear at the Golden Globe Awards, he and Kate Hudson, 37, were not seen together at all.
-Instead, the actress was seen having an “intimate” conversation with his agent, Bryan Lourde, before reportedly being taken from the event in a car with the same number plate as the one that Brad Pitt left the ceremony in earlier in the evening.
+Instead, the actress was seen having an “intimate” conversation with his agent, Bryan Lourd, before reportedly being taken from the event in a car with the same number plate as the one that Brad Pitt left the ceremony in earlier in the evening.

-“Kate is [Brad Pitt]’s mystery woman… They’ve been extremely close over the past few weeks, following several secret meet-ups,” a source revealed to Woman’s Day magazine in November, via a report by The Sun on January 17.
+“Kate is [Brad Pitt]’s mystery woman… They’ve been extremely close over the past few weeks, following several secret meet-ups,” a source revealed to Woman’s Day magazine in November, via a report by the Sun on January 17.
 “The rumour in Hollywood is that Kate’s a firecracker in the sack, as is Brad.
 So they’re two big stars who were very attracted to each other and drawn to one another, and they are certainly enjoying each other’s company.”

 While Brad Pitt and Kate Hudson have not yet confirmed or denied their alleged romance publicly, Hudson’s mom, Goldie Hawn, was recently confronted by a reporter about the rumors while out in Los Angeles.